beneboy/deb-constrictor/README.md

 #### environment_variables, variables ###

-A list of two-element lists in the format [key, value]; this format is used instead of a dictionary to preserve order so that values may depend on values that have been defined earlier.
+An array of two-element arrays in the format [key, value]; this format is used instead of a dictionary to preserve order so that values may depend on values that have been defined earlier.

 `environment_variables` and `variables` both behave in the same way in that any values they define can be used to